 The following resources may help support you in your communications with patients on these changes.

-Regulations announced to support changes to car insurance in B.C.
+Changes to auto insurance in B.C.